owlprotocol/owlprotocol-oldpub/packages/docs/docs-contracts/contract-guides/IAssetRouterLib.md

 [IAssetRouterInput.md]: ./IAssetRouterInput.md
 [IAssetRouterOutput.md]: ./IAssetRouterOutput.md

-[IAsset.sol]: ../../../owlprotocol-contracts/contracts/plugins/AssetRouter/IAsset.sol
+[IAsset.sol]: ../reference/plugins/AssetRouter/IAsset
-[IAssetRouterInput.sol]: ../../../owlprotocol-contracts/contracts/plugins/AssetRouter/IAssetRouterInput.sol
+[IAssetRouterInput.sol]: ../reference/plugins/AssetRouter/IAssetRouterInput
-[IAssetRouterOutput.sol]: ../../../owlprotocol-contracts/contracts/plugins/AssetRouter/IAssetRouterOutput.sol
+[IAssetRouterOutput.sol]: ../reference/plugins/AssetRouter/IAssetRouterOutput
-[IERC721Dna.sol]: ../../../owlprotocol-contracts/contracts/assets/ERC721/IERC721Dna.sol

-# [IAsset.sol]
 A library for batched [EIP-20], [EIP-721], and [EIP-1155] interactions such as transfers, mints, and ownership checks.
 [IAsset.sol] is used by [IAssetRouterInput.md] and [IAssetRouterOutput.md] to enable dynamic NFT mechanics that combine, mint, and burn NFTs with flexible logic.

 See the reference [here](#) **TODO**